Voultapher/sort-research-rs/writeup/driftsort_introduction/text.md

 Observations:

 - Overall very similar to `u64`.
 - ascending shows a large regression for N > 1e3 despite performing exactly the same number of comparisons and using the same run detection code.
-For N > 20 and < 1e3 the 4KiB stack allocation reverse this effect.
+For N > 20 and < 1e3 the 4KiB stack allocation reverses this effect.
 Again, this effect does not reproduce on Firestorm.
 - The relative throughput regression because of the auxiliary memory allocation heuristic happens for N > 2e6 instead of 1e6.
 This is consistent with the upper limit for full buffer allocation at 8MB. `i32` is 4 bytes, whereas `u64` is 8 bytes.

 ##### string